IHE/ITI.sIPS/input/pagecontent/volume-1.md

 As specified in EN ISO 27269, it is designed for supporting the use case scenario for ‘unplanned, cross border care’, but it is not limited to it.
 It is intended to be international, i.e., to provide generic solutions for global application beyond a particular region or country.

 The IPS dataset is minimal and non-exhaustive; specialty-agnostic and condition-independent; but still clinically relevant.
-The [FHIR IPS document specification is published by HL7]({{site.data.fhir.hl7ips}}) and is the focus of the aIPS.
+The [FHIR IPS document specification is published by HL7]({{site.data.fhir.hl7ips}}) and is the focus of the sIPS.
 There is a CDA encoding of the IPS, but there has been little interest in use at this time.

-The IHE aIPS does not modify the [HL7 IPS]({{site.data.fhir.hl7ips}}) specification, but provides for methods of making the IPS accessible and providing methods to communicate it using [IHE Document Sharing](https://profiles.ihe.net/ITI/HIE-Whitepaper/index.html).
+The IHE sIPS does not modify the [HL7 IPS]({{site.data.fhir.hl7ips}}) specification, but provides for methods of sharing the IPS using [IHE Document Sharing](https://profiles.ihe.net/ITI/HIE-Whitepaper/index.html).
 The IPS, as a "current summary", is an excellent document for the ["On-Demand" capability of the Document Sharing](https://profiles.ihe.net/ITI/HIE-Whitepaper/index.html#212-dynamic-documents) infrastructure.
 On-Demand is available in [XDS](https://profiles.ihe.net/ITI/TF/Volume1/ch-10.html#10) with [On-Demand Documents Option](https://profiles.ihe.net/ITI/TF/Volume1/ch-10.html), [XCA](https://profiles.ihe.net/ITI/TF/Volume1/ch-18.html) with [On-Demand Documents Option](https://profiles.ihe.net/ITI/TF/Volume1/ch-18.html#18.2.4), and with [MHD/MHDS](https://profiles.ihe.net/ITI/MHD/index.html).
 Further details for IPS use of On-Demand are outlined below in section 3.9.2.1.2.
 IHE Document Sharing also has "Stable" and "Delayed Assembly" document entry types that are further explained in the [HIE Whitepaper: Dynamics Documents](https://profiles.ihe.net/ITI/HIE-Whitepaper/index.html#212-dynamic-documents).

 The IPS document is composed by a set of robust, well-defined and potentially reusable sets of core data items (indicated as IPS library in the figure below).
 The tight focus of the IPS on unplanned care is in this case not a limitation, but, on the contrary, facilitates their potential re-use beyond the IPS scope.